PhilRoli/School_21_22/README.md

 - [BMSV](https://github.com/PhilRoli/School_21_22/tree/master/BMSV) : Biomedical Signal Processing focuses primarily on Microcontroller this year, so the languages are going to be primarily C / C++ or Assembly.

 - [Labor](https://github.com/PhilRoli/School_21_22/tree/master/Labor) : Laboratory consists of 3 subjects: Chemistry, Microcontrollers and Sensors.
+Most programms will be in C and from the Microcontroller part.

-- [MGIN](https://github.com/PhilRoli/School_21_22/tree/master/MGIN) : MGIN is our Computer science class, wehre we will mostly be working in C / C++.
-Most programms we be found here.
+- [MGIN](https://github.com/PhilRoli/School_21_22/tree/master/MGIN) : MGIN is our Computer science class, where we will mostly be working in C / C++.
+Most programms can be found here.

 ## Previous Year